 In this chapter I have outlined the foundational concepts and current strands of interest of CHAT and explored how the field is becoming increasing aligned with that of design-based research.
 The complementary elements identified can be operationalised by utilising both CHAT’s comprehensive framework for understanding human activity and DBR’s practical focus on more rapidly iterative cycles of designed interventions.

-To situate the learner at this stage, concept related to activity systems approach explored in this chapter are briefly outlined in the context of this study.
-The figure below represent a broader picture of the activity within the context of other activity systems as seen in the work of Cakir and colleagues represened above in Fig 3.
-(Cakir et al., 2022).
+To situate the learner at this stage, concepts related to an activity systems approach explored in this chapter are briefly outlined in the context of this study.
+The figure below presents a broader picture of the activity within the context of other activity systems as seen in the work of Cakir and colleagues represtened above in Fig 3.X (2022).

 Fig 3.x - environmental positioning with game making activity mediating the interactions between stakeholders.